Inference of time-ordered multibody interactions: Introduction

-In this letter, we propose a unified methodology for scenarios in which multibody and time-ordered dependencies coexist.
+In this manuscript, we propose a unified methodology for scenarios in which multibody and time-ordered dependencies coexist.
 First, we introduce parsimonious models of time-ordered multibody interactions.
 Then, we present an algorithm to decompose the system dynamics into an ensemble of interactions.
-Last, we introduce a measure to characterise the complexity of interaction ensembles.
+Last, we introduce a measure to characterise the complexity of such ensembles of interactions.
 We show how the integration of time-ordered and multibody interactions enables a better description of real world systems than current modeling paradigms.